 From Roof to Road

-Asphalt Shingle Grinding (ASG) is produced by processing asphalt roofing shingles to a small spec, generally under 3/8” to salvage the valuable asphalt and sand.
+Asphalt Shingle Grinding (ASG) is the process of making Recycled Asphalt Shingles (RAS).
+RAS is produced by grinding asphalt roofing shingles to a small spec, generally under 3/8” to salvage the valuable asphalt and sand.
 Grinding asphalt shingles is a recycling effort which diverts materials from the landfill and can reduce road building costs.

-ASG is mixed in asphalt mixes in amounts generally under 5% to displace expensive virgin asphalt.
+RAS is added to asphalt mixes in amounts generally under 5% to displace expensive virgin asphalt.
 The asphalt mix is used for driveways, parking lots and roads.

 The Peterson Advantage